 Working with SVG files: the basics

 Although there is much to learn and know about SVG files, for the majority of us, we only need to know how to use them with our Cricut cutting machines.
+Check out the 4 things we didn’t know about the Cricut maker before we got one.
 This simple tutorial will take you through the step by step instructions for uploading your SVG file into Design Space to get you crafting asap!

 Our craft patterns are sold on Etsy as PDF files with full written and visual instructions for cutting and assembling.
 Additionally, we offer the same patterns as an SVG file format.
 The PDF printable pattern is used for cutting out the pieces by hand with a pair of scissors, whereas, the SVG file is intended for use with a Cricut cutting machine.
 It is the ideal file format for using with Design Space.